Small Business Tax Planning Strategies for You

-"Business owners should make sure they're contributing enough," said Alan Wolberg, City National Bank wealth planning manager, "and that the plan their company uses allows them to contribute as much as possible.
+"Business owners should make sure they're contributing enough," said Joe Goldman, a wealth planner at City National Bank, "and that the plan their company uses allows them to contribute as much as possible.
 A lot of small business owners have the wrong kind of plan for their unique situation."

 Along the same lines, you might benefit from exploring whether you're using the optimal business structure for your company.